 What is slamming?

 Slamming is where unscrupulous companies transfer internet connection services either without permission or by tricking the customer into agreeing to do so.
 The reason they do it is to gain the monthly subscription payments.
 The victim will probably find out about this when they get a message from their current provider saying “we are sorry you are leaving”.
 In a worst-case scenario, the customer only finds out when the service stops working.
 When they call their provider they are told that the service is no longer provided by them.
 If this happens to you, call your previous provider who will be able to reverse the change but there will probably be several days of downtime.
 If you have been a victim report the incident to Ofcom.

 Do I still need to backup data in cloud storage?

 Data loss can happen for many reasons.
 Most cloud providers have reliable systems which are unlikely to fail.
-Those providers usually have clauses in their contracts which absolve them for any responsibility for customer data.
+Those providers usually have clauses in their contracts that absolve them of any responsibility for customer data.
 Data in the cloud is usually only protected by a login and a password which means it is more likely to be hacked than on-premise systems.
 The customer might be deliberately locked out of their systems by the cloud provider for either a breach of contract or more usually non-payment.
 We have seen a case where the customer accidentally cancelled an online account and lost data.
 For all these reasons we recommend running backups of all cloud data with an independent service.